Active Duty Military

 Under the law, a qualifying soldier, sailor, airman or marine does not receive a free PA fishing license.
 Instead, eligible active duty military personnel can legally fish without a license under the limited circumstances outlined in the law.
 The PA Fish & Boat Commission recommends that anyone taking advantage of this provision display a military ID while in the act of fishing in much the same way as one would display a conventional fishing license.

 Persons who are exempt from license requirements are similarly exempt from the requirements for a trout/salmon permit (58 Pa.
 Code section 63.20(e)) and a Lake Erie permit (30 Pa.
 C.S. section 2907.2(c)).

 The law does not exempt military personnel on leave from any other requirements of fishing or boating laws and regulations.

 National Guard & Armed Forces Reserve licenses are available to those persons who provide documentation that within the previous 24 months the person was deployed overseas as a member of the reserve component of the armed forces for a period of 60 consecutive days or more or was released early from service because of an injury or disease incurred in the line of duty.
 This license is only available at Commission and county treasurer offices.
 Locations are contained within our complete agent listing, county treasurers are generally located at county court offices….go to a list of our agents.

-Permits are available from the Pennsylvania Game Commission for persons with disabilities who meet certain guidelines established in 34 Pa.
+Permits are available from the PA Game Commission for persons with disabilities who meet certain guidelines established in 34 Pa.
 C.S., the Game and Wildlife Code.

 Permit applications and the required physician’s statement forms may be obtained through a download on this page, or from each of the Commission’s six regional offices or the Bureau of Law Enforcement at the Harrisburg Headquarters.